-On the WY-TOPP, universal tools are features or preferences that are either built into the assessment system (embedded) or provided externally by test administrators (non-embedded).
-Universal tools are available for all students taking WY-TOPP assessments.
+On the WY-TOPP and WY-ALT, universal tools are features or preferences that are either built into the assessment system (embedded) or provided externally by test administrators (non-embedded).
+Universal tools are available for all students taking WY-TOPP and WY-ALT assessments.
 Since these features are available for all students, they are not classified as accommodations.
-Students should be familiar with these features prior to testing and should have the opportunity to select and practice using them in order to appropriately use these features on test day.
+504 and IEP teams should be familiar with what universal tools are available to all students when making accommodation decisions.
+Students should be familiar with these features prior to testing and should have the opportunity to select and practice using them in order to correctly use these features on test day.
 Universal tools are intended to benefit a wide range of students and may be used by the student at his or her discretion during testing.
-(Adapted from Ohio, p.
+(Ohio, p.
 5)